 - If you are unsure of the effect of your birth control method on your seizures, look for signs that your epilepsy medication is not working, such as changes in the number, length, or kind of seizures you usually have.
 Talk to your doctor about this.

 If you are planning a pregnancy

-If you decide you would like to get pregnant, it is important to plan your pregnancy 6 to 12 months before you start trying to get pregnant.
-Antiepileptic medicines can harm an unborn child and the risks are higher with some medicines, combinations of medicines and at higher doses.
-Talk to your doctor and agree on a plan about how to manage your antiepileptic medicines and your dose.
-Read more about medicines for epilepsy, mental health and pain can harm your unborn baby.
+If you decide you would like to get pregnant, it is important to plan your pregnancy 6–12 months before you start trying to get pregnant.
+Anti-seizure medicines can harm an unborn child and the risks are higher with some medicines, combinations of medicines and at higher doses.
+Talk to your doctor and agree on a plan about how to manage your anti-seizure medicines and your dose.
+Read more about how medicines for epilepsy, mental health and pain can harm your unborn baby.

-Folic acid tablets are recommended from four weeks before, to at least 12 weeks after conception to reduce the risk of harm to your baby from neural tube defects.
-A higher than usual dose of folic acid (5 mg per day) is recommended for women taking antiepileptic medicines.
-Folic acid reduces the risk of harm from neural tube defects but does not reduce other harmful effects of antiepileptic medicines to the baby.
+Folic acid tablets are recommended from 4 weeks before, to at least 12 weeks after conception to reduce the risk of harm to your baby from neural tube defects.
+A higher than usual dose of folic acid (5 mg per day) is recommended for women taking anti-seizure medicines.
+Folic acid reduces the risk of harm from neural tube defects but does not reduce other harmful effects of anti-seizure medicines to the baby.
 Read more about folic acid.